gripableteam/gripable-play-unity-docs/source/index.html.md

 Returns | Description
 ------- | -----------
 <code>true</code> | The device is connected
-<code>false</code> | The device is connecting, disconnecting, disconected or not initialised
+<code>false</code> | The device is connecting, disconnecting, disconnected or not initialised

 ## IsDisconnected()